 Then, just the other day, comes a story of Macron getting a slap down on EU migrant policy from the Polish premier.
 Instead of someone with a giant walrus mustache, as you might expect, this turns out to be yet another “looks like a well-aged teenage boy” female in pants suit and short hair, Beata Szydlo.

-The evidence is overwhelming and all around us, apart from a few surprising holdouts like Donald Trump, who is in part a reaction to the gender-ambiguity of Barack Obama, the entire West is moving towards rule by feminine-looking men and masculine-looking woman.
+The evidence for this increasing androgynisation of Western political leaders is overwhelming and all around us.
+Apart from a few surprising holdouts like Donald Trump, who is, in part, a reaction to the gender-ambiguity of Barack Obama, the entire West is moving towards rule by feminine-looking men and masculine-looking woman.

-But another possibility is that, as our societies become increasingly polarized and divided—as the political centre essentially disintegrates—we are replacing it with a new centrism based on sexual ambiguity, in other words an androgynocracy.
+But another possibility is that, as our societies become increasingly polarized and divided—as the political center essentially disintegrates—we are replacing it with a new centrism based on sexual ambiguity, in other words an androgynocracy.
 Is this how civilizations die?
-I think the answer must be “Yes.”
+It certainly looks like it.